anniesbooth/anniesbooth.github.io/_pages/teaching.md

 Virginia Tech
 ------

+### STAT 5014: Introduction to Statistical Programming Packages

+An introduction to computing and statistical programming, geared towards first-year graduate students in statistics

+* Fall 2025

 ### STAT 4714: Probability and Statistics for Electrical Engineers

 A calculus-based introduction to probability and statistics, with a focus on electrical engineering applications